getgauge/docs.gauge.org/execution.rst

     Use thread-safe test code.
 Use a language runner that supports multithreading.

 .. note::
-   Currently, only the Java language runner supports parallel execution of specs by using threads.
+   Currently, only the Java and .NET language runners supports parallel execution of specs by using threads.

 Run specs before parallel execution
 -----------------------------------